-- HCPS & CCPS Joint Meeting Workforce Advisory Board SWN - Artifact regarding the HCPS, SWN, HCPS career counseling agreement and plan (not available for this draft)
+- HCPS & CCPS Joint Meeting Workforce Advisory Board SWN - DRAFT Career Coaching Agreement & Job Description SWN, HCC, HCPS

 College Preparatory Programs

 As indicated in the statutory reference at the top of this section, the Blueprint requires students to have access to at least one of the college preparatory programs listed below.
 Access refers to a student's ability to participate in college preparatory programs regardless of where they live and should be considered when planning for initial or expanded programming.